Android Non Root

 OpenSSL is an open-source library that provides a comprehensive suite of cryptographic tools for securing communications over computer networks.
 It implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols and includes a general-purpose cryptographic library that supports a variety of encryption algorithms, hashing functions, digital signatures, key generation, certificate management, and secure random number generation.

-Installation of OpenSSL in Termux
+Install OpenSSL in Termux

 pkg install openssl openssl-tool

-Installation of OpenSSL in Debian
+Install of OpenSSL in Debian Derivatives

 sudo apt install openssl libssl-dev